centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 ## Overview

-**UPDATE**: WebTransport spec is still evolving.
-Some information here is out-of-date.
+**UPDATE: WebTransport spec is still evolving.
+Most information here is not actual anymore.
 For example the working group has no plan to implement both QuicTransport and HTTP3-based transports – only HTTP3 based WebTransport is going to be implemented.
-Maybe we will publish a follow-up of this post at some point.
+Maybe we will publish a follow-up of this post at some point.**

 WebTransport is a new browser API offering low-latency, bidirectional, client-server messaging.
 If you have not heard about it before I suggest to first read a post called [Experimenting with QuicTransport](https://web.dev/quictransport/) published recently on web.dev – it gives a nice overview to WebTransport and shows client-side code examples.
 Here we will concentrate on implementing server side.